braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

-  "id": (required, string) unique ID of this event, "user_id": (required, string) Braze user ID of the user, "external_user_id": (optional, string) External ID of the user, "app_group_id": (required, string) API ID of the workspace associated with the inbound phone number, "time": (required, int) 10-digit UTC time of the event in seconds since the epoch, "user_phone_number": (required, string) the phone number of the user who sent the message to your Braze number, "subscription_group_id": (optional, string) ID of the subscription group which the phone number the user messaged belongs to,
+  "id": (required, string) unique ID of this event, "user_id": (required, string) Braze user ID of the user, "external_user_id": (optional, string) External ID of the user, "app_group_id": (required, string) Braze ID of the workspace this user belongs to, "time": (required, int) 10-digit UTC time of the event in seconds since the epoch, "user_phone_number": (required, string) the phone number of the user who sent the message to your Braze number, "subscription_group_id": (optional, string) ID of the subscription group which the phone number the user messaged belongs to,